Visitor Info & Zoo Rules

 American Sign Language interpretation can be provided at live shows and Signature Encounters with a minimum of two weeks notice.
 Every effort will be made to provide interpreting services with less than two weeks notice, depending on availability.
 Written scripts are available and can be provided upon request.
 Please contact our Guest Services team in advance of your visit by email or at 813-935-8552 ext 0.

 Gluten-Free & Special Dietary Needs

-Guest with special dietary needs, please contact Guest Relations at 813-935-8552 ext 0.
+Guests with special dietary needs, please contact Guest Relations using the chat bubble at the bottom left corner, or call us at 813-935-8552 ext 0.

 Service animals are limited to dogs and miniature horses that have been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Service animals must remain harnessed or leashed at all times.
 If these devices interfere with the service animal’s work or the guest’s disability prevents them from using these devices, then the service animal must be under the guest’s complete control at all times.

 The Zoo’s pathways, facilities, and exhibits are designed to provide all visitors an enjoyable experience.
 Our front parking lot, entryway and walkways are enhanced to provide easy navigation for all of our guests.